What is euCONSENT?

-The age verification system we are developing reduces the risk of a data breach arising as a result of age checks because the websites you visit do not need to store any data about you to conduct age checks.
+The euCONSENT approach to age verification reduces the risk of a data breach arising as a result of age checks because the websites you visit do not need to store any data about you to conduct age checks.
 They just use the euCONSENT system to get an answer to the question – is this user old enough, yes or no?

 I don’t want to give my personal details to prove my identity, what can I do?

 There are many ways to verify your age so there should be one that you will be comfortable with.
-For example, some providers estimate your age from a selfie so you don’t need to tell them your name.
+For example, some providers estimate your age so you don’t need to tell them your name.